Work in Canada As a Student

 A Co-op Work Permit if Internship is Mandatory: Apply for a co-op work permit along with the study permit application, if the study program requires a Co-op or internship placement.
 Qualifying for this permit depends on the selected second language for study purposes or if one is partaking in general interest or preparatory courses.

-If you too are ready to embark on your journey of work and study in Canada, allow us, ImmigCanada to navigate you in the process for a promising future in Canada.
+If you’re ready to embark on your journey of work and study in Canada, let ImmigCanada guide you through the process for a promising future.